 For the right product, brand, and industry, a subscription model can be a very effective and lucrative approach to running your business.

 Let's learn a little bit more about how this business model works in the next section.

 In a subscription model, customers are charged on a recurring basis for a product or service.
 They choose how long and how often they want to receive each offer, and most subscriptions provide the option to renew or cancel at any time.

 Think of a subscription as a contract between you and the customer.
 The customer agrees to pay for a product or service for a period of time and the business fulfills that offer so long as the customer completes their recurring payments.
 When the contract is up, the customer has the option to renew or cancel their subscription.

 The diagram below illustrates what this looks like.

 A great example is your local newspaper.
 While you can buy newspapers individually, most who read them have a subscription.
-That way, every day you get a newspaper delivered to your front door for a fixed rate, rather than having to go to the store to purchase one.
+That way, you get a newspaper delivered to your front door for a fixed rate, rather than having to go to the store to purchase one.